 Orientalism: An Imagination of Westerners

-Ancient, mysterious, rich, these are words Western people in the 16th century applied for describing orient – a fascinating new world.
-In a long time, orient is to the West as treasury is to explorers.
-Anonymous adventurers start their journey finding orient because of the magic of what is described in those books talking about orient – money, land, and power.
-However, sometimes the decorations, rhetoric, and expectations of East carry the description of orient so far exceeding the truth, reaching an imagination.
-The term orientalism, as a created imagination for Western people to understand oriental world, is a spontaneous and original act of creation that beyond the truthfulness.
+Ancient, mysterious, rich, these are words Western people in the 16th century applied for describing orient – a fascinating new world. orient is to the West as treasury is to explorers.
+Anonymous adventurers start their journey finding the orient because of the magic of what is described in those books talking about the orient – money, land, and power.
+However, sometimes the decorations, rhetoric, and expectations of the East carry the description of orient so far beyond the truth, that they become pure imagination.
+The term orientalism, as a created imagination for Western people to understand oriental world, is a spontaneous and original act of creation that goes beyond truthfulness.

 Before moving on, we need to distinguish imagination from truthfulness and fancy.
-Different from truth and fantasy, imagination gives audiences a new perspective to unpackage the world, even shape a new world in addition to the given one.
-As Samuel Taylor Coleridge argues in his book Biographia Literaria, imagination is divided into two parts, one is shared by all as an unconsciously understanding of the structure of the world, the other is purely to the poets who can consciously create a new world on the basis of truthfulness (Coleridge, 62).
-In another word, the imagination contains creativity which provides people with a new vision looking at the world, giving things new meanings, and endowing life with the artistic creation.
+Different from truth and fantasy, imagination gives audiences a new perspective to unpack the world, sometimes even creating a new world in addition to the given one.
+As Samuel Taylor Coleridge argues in his book Biographia Literaria, imagination is divided into two parts, one is shared by all as an unconscious understanding of the structure of the world, the other is purely to the poets who can consciously create a new world on the basis of truthfulness (Coleridge, 62).
+In other words, the imagination contains creativity which provides people with a new vision looking at the world, giving things new meanings, and endowing life with artistic creation.
 He also points out that fancy is an inferior faculty to imagination for its lack of creation.
-As one of the most remarkable writers in the history of Western literature, Samuel Taylor Coleridge wrote a poem about ancient China, based entirely on his dream, namely imagination – the Kubla Khan.
+As one of the most remarkable writers in the history of Western literature, Samuel Taylor Coleridge wrote a poem about ancient China, based entirely on his dream, namely imagination – Kubla Khan.
 Although the content has few relationships with Emperor Kubla, it depicts vivid scenery of the rivers and landscape around Xanadu as well as two short stories of maid and poet respectively.

 If we consider orientalism as a culture phenomenon, imagination will be an integral component of it.
 The poet, by which we mean Samuel Taylor Coleridge, dreams about the “pleasure-dome” of Kubla Khan in Xanadu, where the sacred river Alph “ran through caverns measureless to man down to a sunless sea” (Coleridge, 1).
 His description of scenery and “the woman wailing for her demon-lover” as well as an “Abyssinian maid” visualizes a magical and strange world in a Westerner’s dream.
 The poet successfully created an imagination of orient and, to some extent, played a role as an orientalist.
 And orientalism, as an orientalist’s expectation which almost create a new world out of orient, is an outcome of imagination.
 This imagination exceeds the truthfulness and gives Westerners a new perspective on orient.
+I agree completely with this.
+Everything is very clear so far.